Woodcarved beggars

-Woodcarved Beggars originated as figures carved mostly in swiss pine, painted, or simply stained dark brown, generally from Gröden - Val Gardena in the Alps.
+Woodcarved Beggars originated as figures carved mostly in swiss pine, painted, or stained dark brown, generally from Gröden - Val Gardena in the Alps.

-In Val Gardena the carving industry began as early as at the beginning of the 17th century.
+In Val Gardena, the carving industry began as early as at the beginning of the 17th century.
 The woodcarvers produced mainly statues for churches and religious figurines.
 The production of beggars started in the late 17th century.